LispCookbook/cl-cookbook/lispworks.md

 ### The editor

-The editor experience was okay in our tests, only a bit minimal.
+The editing experience was okay in our tests, only a bit minimal.
 It offers a TAB-completion pop-up, syntax highlighting, Emacs-like keybindings (including the `M-x` extended command).
 The menus help the discovery.

-We had an issue though, in that the go-to-source function did not work out for built-in Lisp symbols.
+We had an issue, in that the go-to-source function did not work out for built-in Lisp symbols.

+The editor provides an interesting tab: Changed Definitions.
+It lists the functions and methods that were redefined since, at our choosing: the first edit of the session, the last save, the last compile.

 See also: